spreadneck/vimwiki-hugo/README.md

 ## Versioning

-This project uses a date stamped semantic scheme:
+This project uses a date-stamped version scheme:

 ```
-MAJOR.MINOR.PATCH.YYYY.MM.DD-V
+MAJOR.MINOR.YYYY.MM.DD.PATCH
 ```

-- `MAJOR.MINOR.PATCH` follow [semantic versioning](https://semver.org/).
+- `MAJOR` and `MINOR` follow [semantic versioning](https://semver.org/). `0.0` denotes a pre-release.
-- `YYYY.MM.DD` records the release date.
+- `YYYY.MM.DD` is the release date.
-- `V` is the iteration for that day, starting at 1.
+- `PATCH` increments for additional releases on the same day.

-Example: `0.1.0.2025.07.18-1`.
+Example: `0.0.2025.07.18.1`.

-Tags in git match this exact string.
+Tags in git match this string.

+Use `bin/bump_version.sh <version>` to update the `VERSION` file and tag the commit.

 ## Customization